Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Methodology and Materials

 \section{Methodology and Materials}

-To comprehensively assess the security landscape of AID systems, this review adopts a hybrid methodology, integrating elements of both survey and systematic review.
+To comprehensively assess the security landscape of AID systems, this paper adopts a hybrid methodology, integrating elements of both survey and systematic review.
 The review begins with a broad investigation into AID systems cybersecurity, covering technical vulnerabilities, regulatory frameworks, and security measures in commercial products.
 The materials considered extend beyond peer-reviewed journals and conference papers to include diverse sources such as clinical studies, industry reports, regulatory standards, product manuals, and relevant online resources.
-Following this, the PRISMA framework \cite{156} was employed for systematic analysis of attack vectors and defence mechanisms for AID systems security.
+Following this, the PRISMA framework \cite{156} was employed for a systematic review of attack vectors and defence mechanisms proposed in the literature for AID systems security.
 To guide this analysis, the following research questions (RQs) were formulated:

 \begin{itemize} \item RQ1: What potential attack vectors and risks do AID systems face? \item RQ2: How do existing defence mechanisms address these risks? \item RQ3: How practical and robust are these solutions in protecting AID systems from cybersecurity threats? \end{itemize}